ridhimrastogi/Alfred/DESIGN.md

   - **Main Flow**:

-    User asks Alfred to create a file and to provide mattermost handles (_@username_) of other users, with whom user wants this file to be shared.
+    User asks Alfred to create a file and to provide mattermost handles (_@username_) of other users (with whom user wants this file to be shared) along with their respective access rights.
 Alfred creates the file on respective google drive and shares the link back in creator's chat thread.
-Simultaneously, it also DMs all the collaborator users with the sharable link to this file.
+Simultaneously, Alfred also DMs sharable link to all the collaborator users with appropriate access rights to this file.

   - **Subflows**: